Friends of the Cabildo

 St Louis Cathedral

-One of the best examples of French architecture in the country is the triple-spired cathedral dedicated to Louis IX, the French king...
+One of the best examples of French architecture in the country, this triple-spired cathedral is dedicated to Louis IX, the French king...

 Le Petit Théâtre du Vieux Carré

 Going strong since 1916, Le Petit Théâtre is one of the oldest theater groups in the country.
 In its Jackson Sq home the troupe offers...

 While sandwiches and other lunch-y things are available at Stanley, we're all about the breakfast.
 Banana French toast and fluffy...

 Decatur & St Peter Sts · interesting places nearby

 Jackson Square information

 Sprinkled with lazing loungers, surrounded by sketch artists, fortune-tellers and traveling performers, and watched over by cathedrals, offices and shops plucked from a Parisian fantasy, Jackson Sq is one of America’s great town greens and the heart of the Quarter.
 The identical, block-long Pontalba Buildings overlook the scene, and the nearly identical Cabildo and Presbytère structures flank the impressive St Louis Cathedral, which fronts the square.
 In the middle of the park stands the Jackson monument – Clark Mills’ bronze equestrian statue of the hero of the Battle of New Orleans, Andrew Jackson, which was unveiled in 1856.